sarambasich/libSwiftCal/README.md

 The goals of this framework are:

 - Modern: use a modern, type-safe language (Swift)
-- Dynamic: features a generic model (de)-serializer
+- Dynamic: features a generic model (de)-serializer (not yet fully generic)
 - KISS: simple, low-overhead usage by client applications

 libSwiftCal's overall purpose is to make parsing and interacting with the iCalendar specification easy and native to your iOS or Mac applications.